CasperN/silica/Design.md

         2. Compare the implementation state to the overall design.
            1. How should the type system be augmented to bring it closer to the design.
            2. For each potential direction, what is the smallest incremental steps be
-     4. Review the tests
+     4. Examine the test foundation of the compiler.
-        1. Are there tests that are redundant with each other?
+        1. What features are tested?
+Organize the tests into groups of related tests.
-        2. Are there tests that are not testing what their name suggests?
+        2. List any tests that are redundant with each other.
-        3. Are there test programs that are too complex and unfocused for the test?
+        3. List any tests that are confusing or are not testing what their name suggests.
-        4. Are there errors or features that are untested?
+        4. Each feature under test should have a success and failure case.
+List any tests without a corresponding partner.
-        5. Is there both a success and failure case for each tested feature?
+        5. List other gaps, what features are implemented but not tested?
+Propose test cases for those.
      5. Review the TODOs in the three files.
         1. For each TODO, describe what changes need to resolve the TODO.
         2. For each TODO, decide whether it is stale, blocked by other features, blocked by refactoring, or if its readily fixable.